City of Loveland Recycling Center

-The Loveland Recycling Center accepts a wide variety of materials, including #1-#7 plastic tubs, waste cooking oil, scrap metals, and other hard to recycle items including hard backed books.
+The Loveland Recycling Center accepts a wide variety of materials, including #1-#7 plastic tubs, waste cooking oil, scrap metals, and other hard to recycle items including hard backed books, porcelain toilets and sinks (remove all hardware).
 Fort Collins residents should expect to pay a fee to drop off yard and wood waste.
 Electronics (TVs, computers, monitors, etc.) require a small fee.
 Batteries are free.

 Loveland residents must present a current yard debris permit to drop off yard/wood debris.
 To obtain a permit, call the Solid Waste Division at 970-962-2529 or stop by the office at 105 W. Fifth St.

 Accepts CD players, newer and older computers and related equipment (scanners, fax machines, VCRs, monitors, printers and televisions).
 Also accepts #6 Clean White Block Foam and styrofoam sheets, as well as electronics, small plastic appliances, mattresses, box springs or futons, and big durable #2 plastics. $15 charge for items containing freon.